openzfs/openzfs-docs/docs/Getting Started/Arch Linux/Arch Linux Root on ZFS.rst

 Caution
 ~~~~~~~

-- This guide uses entire physical disks.
+- This guide wipes entire physical disks.
-- Multiple systems on one disk is not supported.
+- For advanced users, distros with ZFS support (Linux, FreeBSD)
+  can be manually installed in datasets.
+- Other operating system without ZFS support can be installed
+  in the reserved space.
 - Target disk will be wiped.
 Back up your data before continuing.
 - The target system, virtual or physical, must have at least 2GB RAM,
   or the DKMS module might fail to build.